 - Emitter more positive than collector.
-So emitter side of schematic symbol is usually higher up than collector.
+So emitter side of schematic symbol is usually, but not always, higher up than collector.

 - 2N3906 in TO-92 package is a very common PNP BJT.

 - When you let a certain amount of current flow from PNP emitter to base, then the transistor will let a large multiple amount of current flow from emitter to collector.
 If it has a gain of 10 (which would be extremely low), then for every 1mA of current from emitter to base, there would be